 I predict that the biggest change won’t be in a wood finish or countertop, but with technology.
 Smart kitchens are the kitchens of the future.

-Farmhouse kitchen were definitely huge over the last ten years, but from 2020-2030 we are going to see a more modernized aesthetic in kitchens.
+Farmhouse kitchens were definitely huge over the last ten years, but from 2020-2030 we are going to see a more modernized aesthetic in kitchens.
 “Think clean lines and wood finishes, no carving or gratuitous decorations, very streamlined and minimalistic but with warm, thoughtful details,” says Smithe.

 Another big trend in the 2010s involved lots of white tiles—including subway and hexagonal—sometimes patterned in herringbone or staggered layouts.
 However, according to Smithe the next biggest trend in kitchen flooring is going to be terracotta.
 But unlike what we endured in the early 2000s, this latest reincarnation isn’t going to be the least bit Tuscan.
 Instead, designers are going to use terracotta tiles to create more modern patterns, like herringbone.